 In small doses, ethanol, or ethyl alcohol, promotes the creation of gastric acids which break down food.
 This can help digest a big meal no matter what type of alcohol you’re drinking.

 According to the National Library of Medicine, “beverages with a higher ethanol content (whisky, gin, cognac) do not stimulate gastric acid secretion or release of gastrin.”

 So basically, the higher alcohol content of spirits won’t do as much to soothe you after pigging out on pizza – all the more reason to stick with a trusty beer!

 Most of us have heard the phrase “hair of the dog” or possibly even uttered it as an excuse to order a Bloody Mary at a morning-after-the-party brunch.
 “Hair of the dog” is shorthand for “hair of the dog that bit you,” an old theory that sometimes, the cure for what ails you is the same as the cause of your ailment.

-In the case of hangovers, this indicates the theory that waking up and drinking alcohol again can provide you some relief from the upset stomach, headaches, and fatigue of a pesky hangover.
+In the case of feeling bad after a night of drinking, this indicates the theory that waking up and drinking alcohol again can provide you some relief from the upset stomach, headaches, and fatigue.

-Though some people swear by “hair of the dog” as a cure-all for hangovers, it’s not so much a cure as it is a way to delay the inevitable.
-If you’ve ingested enough alcohol the day before to be hungover the next day, your stomach may be irritated from the sheer volume of alcohol you drank.
+Though some people swear by “hair of the dog” as a cure-all, it’s not so much a cure as it is a way to delay the inevitable.
+If you’ve ingested enough alcohol the day before to feel sick the next day, your stomach may be irritated from the sheer volume of alcohol you drank.
 Drinking more alcohol certainly won’t help that stomach irritation.

-Even if you’ve experienced soothing of your hangover stomach by cracking open a couple more beers, science indicates that you’re better off sticking with water and giving your hangover time to pass.
-Otherwise, you may just be resetting the clock on hangover symptoms, setting them up to come back later.
+Even if you’ve experienced soothing of your stomach by cracking open a couple more beers, science indicates that you’re better off sticking with water and giving your symptoms time to pass.
+Otherwise, you may just be resetting the clock on those symptoms, setting them up to come back later.

 Is beer good for stomach gas?